Exploring the future of veterinary postgraduate education: Inside the first International PGVE Symposium

 Speakers travelled from across Europe, Canada, the United States, Australia, New Zealand, South Africa, and Hong Kong to share expertise, exchange perspectives, and contribute to a truly international programme focused on the future of postgraduate veterinary education.

-An RCVS-hosted pre-symposium workshop also gave delegates the opportunity to explore key educational frameworks, emerging challenges, and opportunities in postgraduate education in greater depth.
+The RCVS also organised a pre-symposium workshop, which gave delegates the opportunity to explore key educational frameworks, emerging challenges, and opportunities in postgraduate education in greater depth.

 Key speakers and perspectives